mwanakijiji/rrlfe/docs/installation.rst

 That's it!
 You're ready to roll.
 If you would ever like to file an issue on the ``rrlfe`` Github repo, you can do so `here <https://github.com/mwanakijiji/rrlfe/issues>`_.

-**Note:** The repository code contains a 3 Mb FITS file, which contains a calibration solution corresponding to that in the paper [TBD], except that it is a 1:100 undersampling of the posterior chain links.
-Using the 'degraded' version provided, however, produces [Fe/H] retrievals which differ negligibly from those using the full, 300 Mb calibration file.
+**Note:** The repository code contains a 3 Mb FITS file `deg_1-100_calib_solution_20230507.fits`, which contains the calibration solution corresponding to that in the paper
+`Spalding et al. 2023 MNRAS 527:828 <https://academic.oup.com/mnras/article/527/1/828/7326007>`_, except that it is a 1:100 undersampling of the posterior chain links.
+Using the 'degraded' version provided, however, produces
+[Fe/H] retrievals which differ negligibly from those using the full, 300 Mb calibration file.
 (The full calibration file is available on request.)

-Below is a plot showing how the answers differ.
-The variation is well below typical [Fe/H] uncertainties of ~0.15
+Below is a plot showing how the answers differ between the full and 1:100 degraded calibration.
+The variation is negligible compared to typical [Fe/H] uncertainties of ~0.15.

 .. image:: imgs/degraded_comparison.png
   :width: 600